pmusa/katacoda/es_queries/step1.md

 }
 ```

-After 2 minutes the script should be over and you should see the following
+After 2 minutes the script should finish and you should see the following
 message: "Environment successfully loaded".
-Now that Elasticsearch and Kibana are running, you can click on the Dashboard
+Now that Elasticsearch and Kibana are running, you can click on the "Dashboard"
 tab to open Kibana.
 Kibana will ask you two questions.
-You should click "No" to the first one and
+You should answer "No" to the first question
-"Explore on my own" to the second one.
+and "Explore on my own" to the second one.
 Finally, on the left-side menu, click on "Dev Tools" (the wrench icon).

 Congratulations, you are ready to start exploring queries.
+Go back to your class page to learn about the Elasticsearch Query DSL.